SCLW/Circuitry-Based-Sound/readme.md

 ## CMOS Experimenter Board

 The goal of this project is to offer versatile experimenter boards for testing and examining standard CMOS chips for musical applications.
 Its a building block aproach.
 Each layout is desigend for different circuits and functionalities.
 It is possible to modifiy and change circuits through sockets that are used for component placement.
-The boards are provided with mounting holes that match the according [case] (https://github.com/clswa/Circuitry-Based-Sound/tree/master/Case "Case").
-Jumper cables can be used to connect boards.
+The boards are provided with mounting holes that match the according [case](https://github.com/clswa/Circuitry-Based-Sound/tree/master/Case "Case").
+Jumper cables can be used as patch cords.

 ### CD40106